 - Sunlight.
 Laboratory studies suggest that the retina is damaged by sunlight rays (UVA and UVB rays).

 - Poor diet.

-If you develop symptoms suggestive of AMD, your doctor or optician (optometrist) will refer you to an eye specialist (ophthalmologist).
-This should be done urgently, in case you have wet AMD (which can worsen rapidly but which can be treated).
+If symptoms suggestive of AMD develop, a doctor or optician (optometrist) will refer to an eye specialist (ophthalmologist).
+This should be done urgently, in case the diagnosis is wet AMD (which can worsen rapidly but which can be treated).

 Another test called ocular coherence tomography is becoming more commonly used.
 This is a non-invasive test that uses special light rays to scan the retina.
 It can give very detailed information about the macula and can show if it is abnormal.
 This test is useful when there is doubt about whether AMD is the wet or dry form, and to monitor treatment.